-The organization of control channel broadcast on the 31.25 kHz BCCH/CCCH channel when the FCCH is used is shown in Fig. 90.
+The organization of control channel broadcast on the 31.25 kHz BCCH/CCCH channel when the FCCH is used is shown in Fig. 92.
 Note that the FCCH is a three-slot burst and the BCCH and PCH are six-slot bursts.
-The twenty-four-slot frame is shown in Fig. 91.
+When the FCCH is used 6 out of the 24 time slots in each frame are dedicated to broadcast of the control channels.
+The twenty four-slot frame is shown in Fig. 93.
 Note the GBCH is broadcast two time slots later than the BCCH/CCCH within each frame.
 The unused time slots from time slot 12 to time slot 23 within the frame may be used for traffic.
+The Physical Channel Relative Timeslot Number (PCRTN) and the System Information relative frame number are described in ETSI TS 101 376-5-2.
+The number after PCH and BACH refer to the paging and alerting groups.
+This is described in ETSI TS 101 376-5-2.

-FIGURE 90
+FIGURE 92